swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 Now that you have access to shared S3 buckets we are now ready to download data from S3 buckets to your machine.

-1. Run the command to list all the S3 buckets
+1. Run the command to list all the S3 buckets:

 ```bash
 aws --profile training s3 ls --region ap-southeast-1
 ```
-you will find the bucket named **slchen-lab-transfer** in the list, this bucket contains multiple folders.
+you will find the bucket named **slchen-lab-transfer** in the list, and this bucket contains multiple folders.

-**NOTE**: Only a specific few folders may have been shared,
+**NOTE**: Only a specific few folders may have been shared.
+Users are able to select which folders are available to the public within a bucket.

-We will now copy files from a specific location within this folder to your machine
+We will now copy files from a specific location within this folder to your machine.

-Before that, lets create a folder on your machine to where the data will be copied to.
+Before that, let's create a directory on your machine to store this data.

-2. Run the following commands to create a directory to hold the data and further cd to that directory.
+2. Run the following commands to create a directory to hold the data and cd to that directory.

 ```bash
 mkdir -p /tmp/fastq/SRR6327950